samhedin/disorganized-notes/README.md

 [READ HERE](docs.md)

 # On open sourcing
-Disorganized has been a closed-source private project since its inception, and some parts of the codebase are consequences of that.
+Disorganized has been a closed-source one-man project since its inception, and some parts of the codebase are consequences of that.
 I'll clean it up with time.

 # Prerequisites